dbrennand/home-ops/docs/infrastructure/proxmox/ve.md

     lvextend -l +100%FREE /dev/pve/data
     ```

-2. Use the [`proxmox-storage-playbook.yml`](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/proxmox-storage-playbook.yml) to configure the Proxmox storage on Node 1 (Primary).
+2. Use the [`playbook-proxmox-storage.yml`](https://github.com/dbrennand/home-ops/blob/dev/ansible/playbooks/playbook-proxmox-storage.yml) to configure the Proxmox storage on Node 1 (Primary).

-### Establish Proxmox Cluster
+### Create the Proxmox Cluster

-!!! note

-    I chose to not automate the following steps because it only needs to be done once.

 1. Navigate to the Proxmox GUI on Node 1 (Primary) and go to `Datacenter` > `Cluster` > `Create Cluster`: